 \section{Abstract}

-Wireless local area networks (WLANs) empowered by IEEE 802.11 (WiFi) hold a dominant position in providing Internet access thanks to their freedom of deployment and configuration as well as affordable and highly interoperable devices.
-The WiFi community is currently deploying WiFi~6 and developing WiFi~7, which will bring higher data rates, better multi-user and multi-AP support, and, most importantly, improved configuration flexibility.
+Wireless local area networks (WLANs) empowered by IEEE 802.11 (Wi-Fi) hold a dominant position in providing Internet access thanks to their freedom of deployment and configuration as well as the existence of affordable and highly interoperable devices.
+The Wi-Fi community is currently deploying Wi-Fi~6 and developing Wi-Fi~7, which will bring higher data rates, better multi-user and multi-AP support, and, most importantly, improved configuration flexibility.
 These technical innovations, including the plethora of configuration parameters, are making next-generation WLANs exceedingly complex as the dependencies between parameters and their joint optimization usually have a non-linear impact on network performance.
 The complexity is further increased in the case of dense deployments and coexistence in shared bands.
-While classic optimization approaches fail in such conditions, machine learning (ML) is well known for being able to handle complexity.
-Much research has been published on using ML to improve WiFi performance and solutions are slowly being adopted in existing deployments.
-In this survey, we adopt a structured approach to describing the various areas where WiFi can be enhanced using ML.
-To this end, we analyze over 200 papers in the field providing readers with an overview of the main trends.
-Based on this review, we identify both open challenges in each WiFi performance area as well as general future research directions.
+While classical optimization approaches fail in such conditions, machine learning (ML) is able to handle complexity.
+Much research has been published on using ML to improve Wi-Fi performance and solutions are slowly being adopted in existing deployments.
+In this survey, we adopt a structured approach to describe the various Wi-Fi areas where ML is applied.
+To this end, we analyze over 250 papers in the field, providing readers with an overview of the main trends.
+Based on this review, we identify specific open challenges and provide general future research directions.